chenphilo/philoidea/笔记_贝叶斯认识论的基础_Titelbaum/Part 2.md

 ## 2. Probability Distributions

-Eventually we're going to suggest that if an agent assigns P and~PΞ) P different credences, she’s making a rational mistake.
+Eventually we're going to suggest that if an agent assigns $P$ and $\neg P\rightarrow P$ different credences, she’s making a rational mistake.
 But we want our formalism to deem it a rational requirement that agents assign the same credence to logical equivalents, not a necessary truth.
 It's useful to think about **propositions in terms of their associated sets of possible worlds**, so we will continue to do so.
 But to keep logically equivalent propositions separate entities we **will not say that a proposition just is a set of possible worlds**

 ......